pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}

 We can see, as expected, that the conditional distributions are the same for all 3 DAGs.
+Note that these distributions are not posterior distributions of estimated parameters - we have not conducted any parameter estimation here.

 The story is different for the interventional distributions however.
 Here, DAG 1 differs because it is the only one where our $\operatorname{do}(x=2)$ intervention causally effects $y$.
 If we think about it further, because the $\operatorname{do}$ has not affected the structure _for this DAG_, in this example $P(y|\operatorname{do}(x=2)) = P(y|x=2)$.
 However this is _not_ something to be generalised, it is just something specific to this particular simple DAG.